jonnyabrams/twitstagram/README.md

 # Twitstagram

-A Twitter/Instagram hybrid built using a MERN stack.
+A Twitter/Instagram hybrid built using the MERN stack.

 ## Technologies Used